LassoSoft/LassoGuide/lasso_guide_source/language/operators.rst

    // Post-Increment "op"
    op++
-   // => // produces a copy of "op" before incrementation
+   // => // produces a copy of "op" before incrementing

    // Post-Decrement "op"
    op--
-   // => // produces a copy of "op" before decrementation
+   // => // produces a copy of "op" before decrementing

 These increment/decrement operators are translated into regular arithmetic method calls with "1" as the method parameter.
 This means that if a type intends